Impact of Texas CACs

 Did you know:

-of these children were male.
+of these children were female.